Mabdillahi88/sciencequiz2/README.md

 - The navbar provides links to the science scrambe, science guessing game and contact us page.
 - It is fully responsive.
 On smaller devices, it converts into a toggler (hamburger menu icon).

+### science scramble screen

+ - Instructions are clearly stated at the top of the game.
+ - The chosen word is scramble.
+ - Hint is given underneath the word so help the user identify the chosen word.
+ - The time remaining is underneath the hint to engage and focus the user.
+ - Empty text box is given for the user to type the answer
+ - New word and check word button is underneath the text box to enable the user to pick a new word or check the answer they have typed in the text box.
+- Reset button is added underneath to reset the whole game.